Ready to boost your savings for the festive period, but not sure where to start?

 There are two types of calculated interest:

 Compound – is the interest you earn from your original deposit combined with the interest you’ve earned so far.
 It means you can keep earning interest on previous years’ interest.
-For example if you deposit £1,000 into a savings account that offers a fixed interest rate of 5% and pays interest annually you will earn £50 in interest in the first year giving you £1,050.
-On the second year if you don’t make any withdrawals or deposits you will earn 5% interest on £1,050 which means you will earn £52.50 interest and your balance at the end of year two will be £1,102.50.
+For example, if you deposit £1,000 into a savings account that offers a fixed interest rate of 5% and pays interest annually you will earn £50 in interest in the first year giving you £1,050.
+On the second year if you do not make any withdrawals (including interest) or deposits you will earn 5% interest on £1,050 which means you will earn £52.50 interest and your balance at the end of year two will be £1,102.50.
 You will have earned interest on your original deposit and also the interest you earned in year one.

 Simple – interest is calculated on the original deposit sum only.
-If you deposit £5,000 into an account that pays 5% you will earn £250 in interest every year, at the end of year two you would have £500.
+If you deposit £1,000 into an account that pays 5% you will earn £50 in interest every year, at the end of year two you would have £100.

 Your savings account can also have an applicable variable, fixed or tracker interest rate.